Request an Extreme Risk Protection Order

 The Details of Request an Extreme Risk Protection Order

-You should provide as much information as possible about specific statements, actions, or facts that show the respondent poses a risk of physically hurting themselves or others by having firearms, rifles, shotguns, machine guns, stun guns, or ammunition and a license to have or carry guns.
-You should also provide as much information as possible about how many firearms the respondent has access to and where those firearms are.
+Please provide as much information as possible about specific statements, actions, or facts that show the respondent poses a risk of physically hurting themselves or others by having firearms, rifles, shotguns, machine guns, stun guns, or ammunition and a license to have or carry guns.
+Please also provide as much information as possible about how many firearms the respondent has access to and where those firearms are.
 If necessary, provide any paperwork that will help the judge decide whether to issue an order.

 The information you provide on the Petitioner Confidential Information form is not available to the public, the respondent, or the respondent’s lawyer.
-It will only be shared with people who need to see it in order to do their jobs, like prosecutors or police.
-However, court records of the matter will be open to the public.
-You can ask the court to impound the records if you have a good reason why you need the procedure to be kept secret.
+It will only be shared with people who need to see it in order to do their jobs, including prosecutors or police.
+Other court records about this case will be open to the public.
+You may ask the court to impound the records if you have a good reason why you need the procedure to be kept secret.
 A general wish for privacy is not a reason to have the records impounded.

 All ERPO forms are also available in all District Court and Boston Municipal Court (BMC) clerk’s offices.